Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-In the next step of the proof of Theorem \ref{thmconndiskdim3} we will use that the bounded charge injective word complex is weakly Cohen-Macaulay (See Definition \ref{defwcm}).
-The following lemma is the reason that we are interested in the question whether or not a given simplicial complex is weakly Cohen-Macaulay.
+The next step of the proof of Theorem \ref{thmconndiskdim3} we use that the bounded charge injective word complex is weakly Cohen-Macaulay.
+We will define this notion next, followed by an important consequence.